automated-bots/crypto-bot-father/README.md

-# LBRY Bot
+# Bitcoin Bot

-Botfather for [LBRY](https://lbry.com/) - Which knows everything you want to know
+Botfather for [Bitcoin](https://bitcoin.org) - Which knows everything you want to know

 ## What?

-A Botfather chat bot for LBRY.
+A Botfather chat bot for Bitcoin.
 The one that rule them all!

 ## Why?

-LBRY Bot can be used in chat applications like IRC, [Telegram](https://telegram.org/apps) or Discord to parse requests from clients and return useful information about LBRY.
+Bitcoin Bot can be used in [Telegram](https://telegram.org/apps) parse requests from clients and return useful information about Bitcoin.

-This information could be anything like content, meta-data, network stats, address info, and much more!
+This information could be anything like network stats, address info, market data and much more!

-And thus eventually to serve the LBRY user (yes, you)!
+And thus eventually to serve the Bitcoin user (yes, you)!

 ## How?

-LBRY Bot is written in javascript using [Node.js](https://nodejs.org/en/download/).
+Bitcoin Bot is written in javascript using [Node.js](https://nodejs.org/en/download/).

-LBRY Bot initually will use the [lbry-sdk](https://github.com/lbryio/lbry-sdk) (also known as `lbrynet`) in order to retrieve information from the LBRY (eg.  meta-data, resolve URLs and more).
+Bitcoin Bot initually will use the [Bitcoin Core](https://github.com/bitcoin/bitcoin) in order to retrieve information from the Bitcoin network.

-The Bot also uses the [lbrycrd](https://github.com/lbryio/lbrycrd) API (for eg. blockchaininfo, network info, mining info).
-Last but not least, a more efficient [Chainquery](https://github.com/lbryio/chainquery) will be used to retrieve even more data like address, transactions, blocks, claims, channel info and more.
+We will never support the scamming Bitcoin Cash!

 ## Who?